The Unified Modeling Language (UML)

 The UML is not a development methodology in its own right, although it has given rise to several development methodologies based on it.
 The best known of these is perhaps IBM's Rational Unified Process (RUP).
 The UML was designed to be compatible with a significant number of contemporary object-oriented development methodologies.
 Concepts from many of these methodologies were considered when the UML was being formulated, with the result that it can be applied to a wide range of object-oriented software development projects from small, single-user applications up to enterprise-wide, distributed information systems.

 The UML specification is also extensible, and provides two mechanisms (stereotypes and profiles) to enable users to create new diagram types and model templates to suit a specific application area.
 One possibly negative aspect of such a broad-spectrum and flexible approach is that the UML specification is large and complex.
-Critics have claimed that, as a consequence, UML is difficult to learn, includes many diagrams that are rarely if ever used, and ignores some widely used diagrammatic modelling techniques such as data flow diagrams and structure diagrams.
+Critics have claimed that, as a consequence, UML is difficult to learn, includes many diagrams that are rarely if ever used, and ignores some widely used diagrammatic modeling techniques such as data flow diagrams and structure diagrams.

 More detailed information on the UML standard and related standards can be found at the Object Management Group's website: